 The majority of councils in Scotland are either charging for garden waste collections, considering implementing a charge or not collecting this waste at all.

-Food waste can continue to be put into the brown bin and this will be collected from each household every week.
+Food waste can be put into the brown bin and this will be collected from each household every week.